Phoberia atomaris

 Distribution

-Eastern half of North America, from Quebec and Ontario south to Florida, and west to Kansas and Texas.
+Eastern and central North America: Quebec and Ontario south to Florida, west to Kansas and Texas.
+Core range follows the distribution of oak forests in eastern deciduous forest biome.

 Diet